Canon 1D X Mark II vs SL1

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the SL1 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the SL1 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DX Mark II and SL1 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon SL1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon SL1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: